qgis/QGIS-Documentation/docs/user_manual/expressions/functions_list.rst

 Map Layers
 ----------

-This group contains a list of the available layers in the current project.
+This group contains a list of the available layers in the current project and, for each layer, their fields (stored in the dataset, virtual or auxiliary ones as well as from joins).
+The fields can be interacted the same way as mentioned in :ref:`fields_values`, except that a double-click will add the name as a string (single quoted) to the expression instead of as a field reference given that they do not belong to the active layer.
-This offers a convenient way to write expressions referring to multiple layers, such as when performing :ref:`aggregates <aggregates_function>`, :ref:`attribute
+This offers a convenient way to write expressions referring to different layers, such as when performing :ref:`aggregates <aggregates_function>`, :ref:`attribute
 <record_attributes>` or :ref:`spatial <geometry_functions>` queries.